mindspore-lab/mindcv/README.md

 ### How to Contribute

-We appreciate all contributions including issues and PRs to make MindCV better.
+We appreciate all kind of contributions including issues and PRs to make MindCV better.

 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for the contributing guideline.
 Please follow the [Model Template and Guideline](mindcv/models/model_template.md) for contributing a model that fits the overall interface :)